 Guild of the Common Chaps

-We’re located at the Chap Stand Books where you will find a variety of books representing what the common folks, both young and old, knew or read during the Renaissance.
-Our guild is dedicated to preserving and educating the public about the beginning of movable type printing and the roll the Chapman played in it.
-Here you will also find our delightful Bards and Nobles Garden – a place to sit and relax under shade and watch our fairies play in Fairy Hollow.
+The Guild of the Common Chaps can be found at the Chapmans Book Shop.
+Here you will find a variety of books representing what the common folks, both young and old, knew or read during the renaissance.
+Our guild is dedicated in preserving and educating the public about the beginning of printing and the roll the Chapman played in it.
+Here you will also find our delightful Bards and Nobles Garden.
+A place to sit and relax under shade and watch our fairies play in Fairy Hollow.
 Come join us for a good story and the thrill of learning something new.

 Guild of Science and Arts (St. Ambrose)